James Weir Building: Inside the Building

-Before the fire
+After the fire

 The original building code for the James Weir building was "M" (for Montrose Street Block), however following the 2014 refurbishment both the building code was changed to "JW", and the floors were renumbered.

 The building consists of 8 floors that are occupied with many laboratories, lecture rooms and on the upper floors there are several offices.
 The numbers in brackets are the post-2014 floor designations.